Fondra-Hub/.github/profile/README.md

 </br>

 ## Why Choose Fondra?
-- **Exceptional Performance**: Our script is meticulously designed to offer superior capabilities, surpassing even the most premium options.
+- **Exceptional Performance**: Our script is designed to offer superior capabilities, surpassing even the most premium options.
 - **No Cost**: Enjoy top-tier performance and features entirely free of charge.

 ## Previews